APLMOOC/APLMOOC/docs/course/ch4/write.md

 !!! write-problem "Write problem 11"

-    Create a dfn that generates an array with 1s separated by 0s, where the length of each run of 0s is specified by a vector right argument ``⍵``.
+    Create a dfn that generates an array of 0s and 1s: for each element of the vector right argument ``⍵``, that many 0s followed by a single 1.

     ```apl
           RUN 2 3 4